MRes Applied Sciences

-This MRes Applied Sciences degree is a unique, fifteen month, student-oriented programme, designed to introduce you to high level science research.
+This Masters by Research Applied Sciences degree is a unique, fifteen month, student-oriented programme, designed to introduce you to high level science research.
 By the end of the course it is expected you will be able to carry out advanced level research leading to a PhD or undertake cutting-edge industry led research.

 You will receive training in a wide range of research techniques to build up a substantial profile of experimental skills to be used in future employment.
 A major part of this MRes is to complete an individual project of your choice, led by staff who are experts in their field.